interuss/dss/monitoring/uss_qualifier/webapp/README.md

 ### Test Execution

-When the user requests the execution of a test, the rid_qualifier host sends it as a message to the `redis` server Message Queue, which is then handled by the worker process running on the `rq-worker`.
-This job takes some amount of time, during this time UI keeps sending requests to rid_qualifier server to check the job status. rid_qualifier host then checks the Redis container for the job progress and returns current status to the UI.
-Once job finishes successfully, RID Host generates resulting report from the job response and keep it in user specific `tests` folder on rid-host, and sends it as a response to the UI.
+When the user requests the execution of a test, the `rid-host` sends it as a message to the `redis` server Message Queue, which is then handled by the worker process running on the `rq-worker`.
+This job takes some amount of time, during this time UI keeps polling rid-host server to check the job status. rid-host then checks the Redis container for the job progress and returns current status to the UI.
+Once job finishes successfully, rid-host generates resulting report from the job response and keep it in user specific `tests` folder on rid-host, and sends it as a response to the UI.

 All the tests run by a user are then available to download from the UI.